 - Pauline Comte assessed screw conveyor capacity and throughput for these grains.

 These studies were conducted to develop information that grain and process engineers can use to optimize grain processing design and operations.

 Midwest Grape and Wine Industry Institute uses pilot plant to process grapes

-The Midwest Grape and Wine Industry Institute (MGWII), housed in the Department of Food Science and Human Nutrition, is conducting research on varietal aroma character of La Crescent grapes and wine.
+The Midwest Grape and Wine Industry Institute (MGWII), housed in the Department of Food Science and Human Nutrition, is conducting research on the varietal aroma character of La Crescent grapes and wine.
 La Crescent is a cold-hardy white wine grape grown in the Midwest that was developed in 2002.
-MGWII staff used a crusher destemmer and press to process approximately 200 pounds of La Crescent grapes in CCUR's wet processing pilot plant prior to fermentation.
+MGWII staff used a crusher de-stemmer and press to process approximately 200 pounds of La Crescent grapes in CCUR's wet processing pilot plant before fermentation.
 The La Crescent grapes were grown at Iowa State University’s Horticulture Research Station located north of Ames.
 The project is led by Somchai Rice, MGWII assistant scientist.
 Jennie Savits, MGWII field specialist, and Maureen Moroney, MGWII research associate, assisted Rice in the pilot plant.